ivogeorg/ce-learning-progression-004-computation-and-io/learning-progression-with-la-schema.md

 - compilation!!! (write a compiler???)
 - implement on TRION?

+**TODO:** Posssible progression:
+1. Hierarchical patterns: build from the bottom up.
+Show how more meaningful data organization and computation can be built up from the basic MISC.
+2. Hierarchical patterns: drill down from the top.
+Show how to implement a high-level computation on a non-trivial data type with the use of the MISC.
+3. Understand computation: decompose familar operations into modules/subprograms that can be realized entirely in the MISC.
+4. Turing completeness: critieria & equivalences.
+5. _Hands-on thought experiment_: build RISC (say, ARM) from MISC.

 1. `[<lernact-prac>]`Decoding instruction binary patterns.
 Reading program lines in binary.
 2. `[<lernact-prac>]`Counting clock cycles for a program.
 3. `[<lernact-prac>]`**[Optional challenge, max 5 extra step points]** Trace a program in F-4 MISC assembly.